mseminatore/TeslaJS/README.md

 # Samples

-A number of samples are provided in the Examples directory.
+A collection of samples are provided in the Examples directory.
 These demonstrate some basic usage scenarios for the library.
 To use the samples first:

     cd Examples
+    node sampleName

 After running the **login** sample an auth token will be cached locally.

 If you prefer to avoid keeping an auth token on your machine, provide login credentials on the command line for each sample.
 This will perform a login request and keep the token only for the duration of the sample.
 The